joshdipo/105_SRE_Cloud_computing_AWS/README.md

 #### What is a CDN?
 - Content delivery network
-- Delivers content from main server to servers closer to where people are trying to access it
+- Caching content in a server closer to where people are trying to access it to allow for faster access

 #### On Prem VS Hybrid - On Prem VS Public Cloud